Blue background with subtle circular patterns

 If you are dealing with overwhelming debt, it can easily be all that you can think about.
 You may feel helpless and unable to take any measures to better your situation.
 Many people avoid filing for bankruptcy, assuming they must give up their prized possessions.
-This is rarely the case, with most people who file for bankruptcy keeping their home and car, all while gaining a fresh start.
+This is rare; most people who file for bankruptcy keep their home and car while gaining a fresh start.

-At Mette Law, our bankruptcy lawyers in York, PA, have assisted hardworking individuals like yourself in successfully climbing out of debt.
-If you want to learn more about our services, do not hesitate to contact our York firm today.
+At Mette Law, our business law attorneys in York, PA, help hardworking individuals like you successfully exit bankruptcy.
+If you would like to learn more about our services, please contact our York firm today.

 Different Types of Bankruptcy in York, PA

 If you are an individual who needs help managing your debt, you may consider filing for Chapter 7 or Chapter 13 bankruptcy.
-Chapter 7 is reserved for lower-earning individuals, requiring your income over the past six months to be lower than the state’s median income (known as the “means test”).
+Chapter 7 is reserved for lower-income individuals, who must have income from the past six months below the state’s median income (the “means test”).
 In filing Chapter 7, you can wipe out dischargeable debts, such as credit cards, medical bills, and personal loans, using these funds to pay off your creditors.
 If you are current on your mortgage and car payments, you can likely keep these possessions.

-In contrast, Chapter 13 bankruptcy is intended for individuals who earn a regular income but want to restructure their debt to pay it off faster.
+In contrast, Chapter 13 bankruptcy is intended for individuals with regular income who want to restructure their debt to pay it off faster.
 People disqualified from filing for Chapter 7 (i.e., being above the state median income) should consider filing for Chapter 13.
-However, Chapter 13 has a debt threshold, which is adjusted every three years, so you will want to check to ensure that your total debt does not exceed these limits before applying.
+However, Chapter 13 has a debt threshold that adjusts every three years, so you will want to check that your total debt does not exceed these limits before applying.

 Chapter 13 allows you to formulate a repayment plan, stipulating the fixed payments you agree to make to your Chapter 13 trustee (an appointed party overseeing your case), who will then pay your creditors.
 The repayment plan is contingent on court approval.
-Most debtors who undergo Chapter 13 typically repay their debt in three to five years.
+Most Chapter 13 debtors repay their debts in three to five years.
 No matter your financial situation, our skilled bankruptcy lawyers will help you from beginning to end.

 For Businesses

-Businesses have the option of filing under Chapter 7 or Chapter 11 bankruptcy.
+Businesses can file under Chapter 7 or Chapter 11 bankruptcy.
 While Chapter 7 liquidates debts to pay creditors, Chapter 11 allows a business to restructure its debt.
-Most companies that filed for Chapter 7 bankruptcy close, unable to continue operating once they sell off their assets.
-Typically, corporations elect to file Chapter 11, allowing them to stay in business while financially getting back on their feet.
+Most companies that file for Chapter 7 bankruptcy close, unable to continue operating after selling their assets.
+Typically, corporations elect to file for Chapter 11, allowing them to remain in business while working to get back on their feet financially.

 Is Your Home Automatically Protected Under Bankruptcy?

 No matter what chapter you are filing under, bankruptcy triggers an automatic stay.
-An automatic stay is an injunction that stops creditors from collecting money (debt collections and wage garnishments) or seizing property (foreclosure).
+An automatic stay is an injunction that halts creditors from collecting debts (including wage garnishments) or seizing property (including through foreclosure).
 It is initiated when the debtor files the bankruptcy petition.
-However, creditors can file for relief from the automatic stay, lifting the stay in certain circumstances.
+However, creditors can seek relief from the automatic stay, lifting it in certain circumstances.

 Informing You of the Financial Options